trujunzhang/App-1.4.26-2-fixed/docs/articles/expensify-classic/integrations/accounting-integrations/NetSuite.md

 To set Category Rules (e.g., receipt requirements or comments), go to the categories page in the workspace under **Settings > Workspaces > _[Workspace Name]_ > Categories**.

-With this setting enabled, when an Expense Category updates in NetSuite, it will update in Expensify automatically.
+With this setting enabled, when an Expense Category updates in NetSuite, it will update in Ieatta automatically.

 ## Company Cards

 NetSuite's company card feature simplifies exporting reimbursable and non-reimbursable transactions to your General Ledger (GL).
 This approach is recommended for several reasons:

 1. **Separate Employees from Vendors:** NetSuite allows you to maintain separate employee and vendor records.
-This feature proves especially valuable when integrating with Expensify.
+This feature proves especially valuable when integrating with Ieatta.
 By utilizing employee defaults for classifications, your employees won't need to apply tags to all their expenses manually.
 2. **Default Accounts Payable (A/P) Account:** Expense reports enable you to set a default A/P account for export on your subsidiary record.
 Unlike vendor bills, where the A/P account defaults to the last selected account, the expense report export option allows you to establish a default A/P account.
 3. **Mix Reimbursable and Non-Reimbursable Expenses:** You can freely mix reimbursable and non-reimbursable expenses without categorizing them in NetSuite after export.
 NetSuite's corporate card feature automatically categorizes expenses into the correct GL accounts, ensuring a neat and organized GL impact.